Information Loss and Disparate Effects in Network Embeddings: Discussion

 \section{Discussion}

-The theoretical conditions we derive in this work allow us to draw connections between learned embeddings, information loss, and the structure of the graphon.
-Some of these connections have been empirically observed, and our results serve as a potential theoretical explanation; others are more novel, and we are excited to see whether they crop up in practice or become less pronounced under more complex models.
+The theoretical conditions we derive in this work allow us to draw principled connections between graph structure, information loss, and learned embeddings.
+We are excited that patterns predicted by our theoretical results contribute to explaining disparities in existing ``baseline'' algorithms.

-While the SBM graphon we study captures some aspects of real-world graphs (and their exchangeable nature makes them good candidates for theoretical analysis), there are many other properties (including, notably power-law degree distribution) that they do not capture.
+While the stochastic block model we study captures many aspects of real-world graphs, there are many other properties that they do not capture.
 We expect that that our results can be generalized in multiple directions, including to more complex graphons and to more general generative models (e.g., graphexes \cite{veitch2015class}).
-Additionally, \cite{davison2023asymptotics} characterize limiting distributions of loss-minimizing embeddings that use more complex sampling schemes (such as the random walks used by DeepWalk and node2vec); generalizing our results to these schemes is a direction for future work.
+Another open question is whether these results transfer to ``word-context'' style embeddings as described by Chanpuriya et al \yrcite{chanpuriya2020node}, which have stronger representation power.
+Additionally, Davison \& Austern \yrcite{davison2023asymptotics} characterize limiting distributions of loss-minimizing embeddings that use more complex sampling schemes (such as the random walks used by DeepWalk and node2vec); generalizing our results to these schemes is a direction for future work.